 Susan Slyomovics is Professor of Anthropology and Near Eastern Languages and Cultures at the University of California, Los Angeles.
 She holds a Ph.D. in Near Eastern Studies from the University of California, Berkeley.

 Her principal research fields are Gender, human rights, folklore and material culture, visual anthropology and Middle East and North Africa.

 How to Accept German Reparations, University of Pennsylvania Press, Philadelphia, 2014.

 Jews and French Colonialism in Algeria, (co ed), Special guest edited issue of the Journal of North African Studies, vol. 17, no. 5, 2012.

-Waging War and Making Peace: Reparations and Human Rights, (co ed.), Left Coast Press, 2008.
+Waging War and Making Peace: Reparations and Human Rights, with B.R.
+Johnston (eds), Left Coast Press, 2008.